Sending Email & Notifications

 Furthermore, IronMQ can be used for tightly controlled parallelisation.
 Assuming messages are queued up, workers can be spun up to consume the queue until it is empty.
 This allows you to spin up as many workers as you want, working in parallel with no modification to your code or batching.
 You can avoid overloading an API or database with thousands of simultaneous requests through this tight control over the number of running workers.

 Need more help?
-Stop by the chat room and our engineers will help you architect a solution that fits your needs.
+Email firstname.lastname@example.org and our engineers will help you architect a solution that fits your needs.